 Start Your “Doctor-Patient Work” Prior to Meeting Your Chiropractic Patient Face-to-Face

-Before you find yourself face to face with your chiropractic patient, it’s essential to review the intake paperwork to know what type of case to expect.
+Before you find yourself face to face with your chiropractic patient in a doctor patient interview and consultation, it’s essential to review the intake paperwork to know what type of case to expect.
 Consider what changes might need to be made in your current process to ensure you are capturing all relevant data to be evaluated.
 A good foundation means good doctoring.

 Back to: Documenting Chiropractic Patient Intake and History